 Housing & Homelessness

-Spiders engage with several different nonprofits that are addressing housing challenges in our community and providing shelter, support, and resources.
-If you'd like to engage with one of these organizations, please complete the interest form.
+Spiders engage with several different nonprofits that are addressing housing challenges in our community and providing shelter, support, and resourcesLearn more about our community relationships, then click the link to explore current opportunities with each organization.

 Campus Connections